tbl0605/Propel-pervasive/README.md

 What's new:

  - Introduced a new database type called "pervasive";
- - Included some pending pull requests from the Propel's upstream (master) branch;
+ - Included most pending pull requests from the Propel's upstream (master) branch;

 What's working: